Table of Contents

 Option 1: Depending on the location and size of the blood blister, your veterinarian may drain the hematoma of blood; however, draining sometimes isn't a perfect solution, as the area can refill with blood.

-Option 2: It may be necessary to put in a temporary drain at the blister site to prevent blood from accumulating.
+Option 2: To prevent blood from accumulating, it may be necessary to temporarily drain at the blister site.

-Option 3: Surgery under anesthesia may be the next option, especially with internal hematomas that aren’t near the skin.
-With surgery, the blood is drained, the clot is removed, and the area is sutured so that blood cannot re-enter the area.
+Option 3: Surgery under anesthesia may be the next option, especially with internal hematomas near the skin.
+With surgery, the blood is drained, the clot is removed, and the area is sutured so that blood cannot re-enter the room.

 Option 4: In cases of hematomas on the ears, the ears may be bandaged to prevent further slapping against the head, and your dog may have to wear an Elizabethan collar to prevent further damage.